 The movie opens with Jerome Lovell (Neeson), a doctor, joining Sheriff Todd Peterson as they come upon a cabin in the woods and discover the passing of the only resident there.
 The cabin is located alone, deep up in the woods of North Carolina.
 While looking around, Jerome comes upon Nell (Foster), who has had almost no experience with other humans.
 Nell speaks her own hybridized language and while she competently handles household tasks in the real world she is also living in a fantasy.
 Since she is of age, the local medical center want to have her come in and study her believing her to be a real WildChild.
 (She's not.
-She was raised (lovingly) by her mother, socialized with her sister, wears clothes, cooks her food and lives in a house, she's not.)
+She was raised (lovingly) by her mother, socialized with her sister, wears clothes, cooks her food and lives in a house.)

 A judge holds a hearing after Jerome spends some time observing Nell from afar.
 He decides to grant a three month continuance to further clarify whether Nell can live by herself in the cabin or has to go to a medical hospital.
 The center sends Paula Olsen (Richardson), a psychology student, as a representative to observe and study Nell while Jerome takes it upon himself to continue to observe and study her as well.